-To arrange a funeral I direct visitors to GOV.UK, but note that the information on this site is not comprehensive.
+To arrange a funeral I direct visitors to GOV.UK, but note that the information on this site is not comprehensive and the law does not impose a duty on anyone to have a funeral.
 To extend upon this information it may assist visitors to this site to note what follows below.

 Burial or Cremation?

 Before making a decision about whether to bury or cremate the body of someone who has died I invite visitors to read about what I have determined about burial in England & Wales in the menu link titled “Burial and Cremation”.
 Note that most local authorities have reduced times granted in graves to as little as 30 years.

 Local authorities differentiate between fees charged for burial of non-residents, even if the place of burial is within the district that was once the place of birth of the person who has died.
 These fees may double of even treble.
 The Local Authorities’ Cemeteries Order 1977 affords local authorities to do whatever they consider is necessary or desirable for the proper management, regulation and control of their cemeteries.
 There is no provision under this law for central government to set or regulate fees.

 If hiring an undertaker, the undertaker can arrange the appointment for a burial or a cremation, but it is not compulsory that they do so.
 It is your right to make these arrangements yourself.

 I am informed that every funeral company will likely have an account with the burial/cremation authority and will have agreed terms and conditions bout when the account must be paid.
 This will likely be a 30 day period.
 More often an undertaker will require the fees for burial or a cremation known as ‘disbursements’ from a customer when the funeral is arranged, but this does not mean that the fees will have been paid direct to the authority.